minha0817/lighthouse-web-notes/Week_2/Day_10.md

 ### Request / Response Body

+* Response from server has two parts.
+1. Status code 2.
+Body.
+* Body contains webpages(HTML) or data encoded in JSON.
-Information we want to send, or the information that we receive from the request
+* Information we want to send, or the information that we receive from the request

 ```
 Content-Type: application/json